HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf234.md

 ### Woodburn Studio demo site installation removed (9.5)

 === "Containers"
-    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and will reach End of Support (EOS) on August 4, 2026.
-Starting with CF234, it will no longer be available for installation.
-For more information, see [Deprecated features](../deprecated_features.md).
+     Starting with CF234, the Woodburn Studio demo site in HCL DX will no longer be available for installation.
+[Woodburn Studio demo site](../../build_sites/woodburn_studio/index.md).

 === "On-Premises"
-    The Woodburn Studio demo site in HCL DX was deprecated on August 5, 2025, and will reach End of Support (EOS) on August 4, 2026.
-Starting with CF234, it will no longer be available for installation.
-For more information, see [Deprecated features](../deprecated_features.md).
+     Starting with CF234, the Woodburn Studio demo site in HCL DX will no longer be available for installation.
+[Woodburn Studio demo site](../../build_sites/woodburn_studio/index.md).

 ## Digital Experience 8.5 and 9.0 Versions